mdominguezd/OGH_TickHackathon/README.md

-# OGH_SS_Hackathon 2023
+# Open Geo Hub Summer School Hackathon 2023

 Repository created for reporting the results obtained for the Open Geo Hub Summer School Hackathon 2023.

 ## Target variable
 The approach taken to get the results was to aggregate the data of tick occurrences for the month of may in a 100mx100m resolution grid which was then normalized based on the population density.
 The values in this grid where considered to be the target value.